Lakeville, MN

 *On this date in 2008, white-American politician John McCain publicly defended the religious and ethnic identity of Barack Obama.

 During the 2008 American Presidential campaign, there was a highly-charged open meeting in a high school gymnasium in Lakeville, Minn.
 There was a growing public display of fear and unease over Obama in which Republicans at McCain and Sarah Palin events expressed similar frustrations.
-This was their exasperation at the prospect of a Black senator becoming president and their own nominee not doing enough to prevent it.
+This was their exasperation at the prospect of a Black senator becoming president and their nominee not doing enough to prevent it.

 McCain passed his wireless microphone to one woman who said, "I can't trust Obama.
 I have read about him, and he's not, he's not uh, he's an Arab.
 He's not" before McCain retook the microphone and replied: "No, ma'am.
 He's a decent family man [and] citizen that I just happen to have disagreements with on fundamental issues, and that's what this campaign's all about.
 He's not [an Arab]."

 McCain promised the audience he wouldn’t back down but again sought to tamp down emotions.
 "We want to fight, and I will fight," McCain said.
 "But I will be respectful.
-I admire Sen. Obama and his accomplishments, and I will respect him."
+I admire Sen. Obama and his accomplishments and I will respect him."
 "I don't mean that has to reduce your ferocity," he added over the jeers.
 "I just mean to say you have to be respectful."